When does the body utilize fat efficiently as a fuel, and should you be consuming more fats or carbs when it comes to running nutrition?

 Also, we have reserves of fat stored in our muscles, and the more fat you burn the more you store.
 These reserves can also get depleted which leaves you with your body fat.

 As you know those reserves in body fat are pretty much *unlimited* even for the leanest athlete.
 But how easily can you access those reserves?
 It can be more challenging, especially when untrained and not training in the right zones.

 We also start to fatigue quickly when our glycogen reserves are depleted, so for the first athlete that could be at the ¾ of the race or at mile 21 in a marathon at 8 min/mile pace.
 Does “hitting the wall” sound familiar?

 Overall, this is just to show you the advantages of ME for endurance events.
 There are other advantages such for your health, your energy levels, and your stomach.

-Most people report feeling great when they train their body to burn more fat: less sugar craving, less bonking, less eating during training and as a big result less GI (stomach) distress.
+Most people report feeling great when they train their body to use fat as fuel: less sugar craving, less bonking, less eating during training and as a big result less GI (stomach) distress.

 But remember, everyone will adapt differently based on run history, gender, eating habits, age and current fitness levels.
 You can certainly lower carbohydrates too much and create a major problem for yourself too so make gradual adjustments.

 How do you know if you’ve gone too far?
 You become cranky, you’re not recovering, and everything looks like a doughnut.
 Listen to your body!
 And remember that you still need carbohydrates, especially for long endurance events and yes even for shorter, high intensity races.

 It’s just the timing of said carbohydrates that’s key.

 And remember, if you really want to know exactly how efficient you are, consult with a good sports dietician or nutritionist trained in ME and take an ME test!